usaid-cs/yesterday-i-learned/random.md

 1. It is [passing the buck](https://en.wikipedia.org/wiki/Buck_passing#.22The_buck_stops_here.22), not passing the puck.
 The buck is that dealer button in poker.
 "The buck stops here" means the person saying that is now responsible.
 1. The [Toga](https://en.wikipedia.org/wiki/Toga) dropped out of use because it was clumsy.
 It was replaced by the [pallium](https://en.wikipedia.org/wiki/Pallium) by the time bishops wore them.
 Other peopel continued wearing [tunics](http://www.primaryhomeworkhelp.co.uk/romans/clothes.htm), knee-length big shirts.
 1. Carry a few bandages on your person.
 They are thin and easy to keep, and someone somewhere will always need one.
 Sometimes you do, too.
 1. You [probably](https://www.quora.com/Can-you-legally-change-your-name-to-have-emojis) can name your American child after an emoji.
-Prince changed his name to an unpronounceable symbol that one time and it was allowed.
+Prince changed his name to an unpronounceable symbol that one time and it was allowed; a Californian mother named her baby [😍😍😍](https://prettycoolsite.com/california-newborn-baby-name-emoji-smiley-heart/), with its formal pronunciation being "Hearteyesemojiheartesemojihearteyesemoji".
 1. [Incubators are fully bootstrapped](https://medium.com/startup-foundation-stories/the-emergence-of-startup-as-a-service-129c552d89e3#.ln72w6fbr).
 Incubators can invest in incubator incubator startups that churn out new incubators.
 These incubators are called **metaincubators**.
 Some of these metaincubators can also incubate startups; an example of such a metaincubator is the University of Waterloo, which inculated [Velocity](http://velocity.uwaterloo.ca/) the incubator a while back.
 1. To do honest pushups, ["just go all the way down"](http://vitals.lifehacker.com/this-trick-keeps-your-pushups-honest-1792488499) (Thanks)
 1. According to [this post](https://www.creditkarma.com/article/how-much-of-your-credit-should-you-use), there is no evidence of "credit underutilisation" impacting the credit score.